Theatre Of Memories

 Sport also suffers from stereotyping.
 Today, I was delighted to hear that Tom Daley and Dan Goodfellow won an Olympic bronze medal in the synchronised 10m platform diving.

 Finally, let’s turn back to drink.
 How many of you ladies enjoy drinking whisky?
-Does anybody out there consider whisky is only a man’s drink?
+Does anybody out there consider whisky to be only a man’s drink?
 Why am I asking these questions?
 It’s something that recently came up in conversation.

 It seems I’m as guilty as most others at stereotyping.
 Reading through this post, why did I put an exclamation mark after the word vicar?
 Do vicars not drink alcohol?